-With the turn of the new year, January is a great time to take on a few tasks that will help you be better prepared for the soon-to-be Spring bloom!
+It is time to dig into the dirt with the turn of the new year!
+Weather is relatively mild in zone 9 and January is a great time to take on a few tasks that will help you be better prepared for the soon-to-be Spring bloom!

 Turn on your irrigation one zone at a time and carefully inspect turn off valves, headers, drip lines, couplers, emitters and endplugs.
 We more often than not, find a few teeth marks that have punctured hosing, thanks to our local vermin!